Roboy/RoboyVR/00_sphinx_documentation/documentation/Pabi/2_developer_manual.rst

 The main functions of the plugin are:

 1) Load: It loads the model into gazebo and creates the joint subscribers and the pose publisher.
-2) OnRosMsg: Is called every time the plugin receives a joint message.
+2) JointCommand: Is called every time the plugin receives a joint command.
 It updates the joint angles value list and publishes the new state.
 3) publishPose: Publishes the pose of PaBi.
 4) OnUpdate: Is called every gazebo update frame.
 Therefore we have to zero out the forces of PaBi and update the joint angles of the actual model.